from __future__ import annotations

 request = UpsertRequest(vectors=vectors, **args_dict, **kwargs)

-future = self.runner.run(self.stub.Upsert.future, request, timeout=timeout)
+future_result = self.runner.run(self.stub.Upsert.future, request, timeout=timeout)

-return PineconeGrpcFuture(future)
+return PineconeGrpcFuture(

 if batch_size is None: